How Much Does the GMAT Cost?

 There are costs associated with rescheduling your GMAT exam.
 The cost to reschedule your GMAT exam depends on how long before your exam you reschedule.

-• To reschedule your in-person GMAT more than 60 days prior to the exam, you’ll pay a $55 fee.
+• To reschedule your in-person GMAT more than 60 days before the exam, you’ll pay a $55 fee.
 Rescheduling an online GMAT requires a $60 fee.

-• To reschedule your in person GMAT 15-60 days prior to the exam, you’ll pay a $110 fee.
+• To reschedule your in-person GMAT 15-60 days before the exam, you’ll pay a $110 fee.
 Rescheduling an online GMAT requires a $120 fee.

 • To reschedule your in-person GMAT 14 days or less before the exam, you’ll pay a $165 fee.
 Rescheduling an online GMAT requires a $180 fee.